 What Are La Linea Rents Actually Doing in Summer 2026?

-Based on current listings and local market intelligence, La Linea rents have risen modestly compared to summer 2025, but they have not spiked in the dramatic way that some landlords initially expected.
+Based on current listings on Idealista, Fotocasa, and Pisos.com, La Linea rents have risen compared to summer 2025, but they have not spiked in the dramatic way some landlords initially expected.
+The town-wide average sits at around €10.50 per square metre per month, with Alcaidesa listings running higher at approximately €11.97 per square metre per month (Indomio data, as of January 2026).
+That translates to the following approximate ranges for standard apartment sizes:

 Which Neighbourhoods Are in Most Demand?